Spreetail/SpreeBoard/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+## How To Use

+TODO: write up a good READ ME instruction set

+Include SpreeBoard in your View Controller file(s) that need an onscreen keyboard, and implement the delegate methods.

+Instantiate the SpreeBoard and assign it to your input field's `inputView` property.

 ## Requirements

 ## Installation